 The FAA is not looking for the absence of hazards and risks; that is not practical in a high consequence operation such as aviation.
 What we are looking for is this: Do you have policies and procedures in place that allow your organization to manage hazard related risk in your system and operating environment?

 The Certification Project Team will continue the process that was used during the Initial Review.
-Team members compare your answers to SAI DCT questions with your system documentation.
+Team members compare your answers to ED DCT questions with your system documentation.
 For each applicable Element, the inspector will:

 - Read your system documentation for the process.